codri5/readme-generator/SampleREADME.md

 ## License

-The application is lincesed under the Apache 2.0 License.
+The application is licensed under the Apache 2.0 License.

 ## Contributing